 The quick cut to the explosion make it look like it’s functioning as a transition between these shots, which subconsciously breaks the 30-degree rule, where the shot has changed but not enough that it doesn’t look jarring.

-- Even with the addition of “maclunkey” the sequence lasts 5 less frames than 97SE/04SE.
+Even with the addition of “maclunkey” the sequence lasts 5 fewer frames than 97SE/04SE.

 Thanks to Tristan Riddell for helping me identify the 30-degree rule.